helgoboss/helgobox/doc/user-guide.md

     otherwise invokes stop.
   - **Play/pause:** Starts playing the containing project if the incoming absolute control value is greater than 0%, otherwise invokes pause.
+  - **Stop:** Stops the containing project if the incoming absolute control value is greater than 0%.
+Useful for distinguishing feedback between *paused* and *stopped* state.
+  - **Pause:** Pauses the containing project if the incoming absolute control value is greater than 0%.
+Useful for distinguishing feedback between *paused* and *stopped* state.
   - **Record:** Starts/enables recording for the current project if the incoming absolute control value is greater than 0%, otherwise disables recording.
   - **Repeat:** Enables repeat for the containing project if the incoming absolute control value is greater than 0%,